 Or, if you have a lot of space, you can have both a traditional desk and a standing one (or, heck, even a treadmill desk!).
 But most of us don't have workspaces palatial enough to accommodate two work surfaces.
 That's where adjustable computer workstation and wall-mount systems make sense.

 These options enable you to work on the same surface from both a sitting and standing position, so you can easily switch every 20 minutes.
 Though sometimes pricier than a standard desk, adjustables can increase productivity and lower absences stemming from injury and pain.
-Those gains outweigh the additional dollars spent on furniture.
+Those gains outweigh the additional dollars spent.

 Use these tips to select the right desk options for you and your team.